Opal Guide - October's Birthstone

 • 14th anniversaries

-• New beginnings (symbolizing rebirth and renewal)
+• New beginnings and fresh chapters (symbolizing rebirth and renewal)

-• Creative spirits or artists
+• Creative spirits and artists

-• Anyone drawn to mystical or spiritual stones
+• Anyone drawn to mystical, spiritual stones

-Shop our Handmade Genuine Opal Jewelry
+Shop Our Handmade Genuine Opal Jewelry

-• 14k gold-filled, sterling silver, rose gold filled, and 14k solid gold chains
+• 14k gold-filled, sterling silver, rose-gold-filled, and 14k solid gold chains

-• Genuine Ethiopian opals
+• Genuine Ethiopian opals and Peruvian pink opals

-• Minimalist, layering-friendly designs
+• Minimalist, layering-friendly designs you can wear every day

 Common Opal Questions (FAQ)